Nitika Mehra

 Homo Deus: A Brief History of Tomorrow | And What Does Our Future Hold ?

 Strap in for a whistle-stop tour into the inner cosmos.
-In the infinitely dense tangle of billions of brain cells and their trillions of connections, something emerges that you might not have expected to see in there: you.
+Overall in the infinitely dense tangle of billions of cells and their trillions of connections, something emerges that you might not have expected to see in there: you.

 Add this book to your reading list now !